jhudsl/Informatics_Research_Leadership/docs/02-team_guidelines.md

 ### **Discuss expectations and hypotheses**

 If your employee is helping with work for a grant, provide the proposal to them.
 Have a discussion with your employee about your expectations and how feasible they are, as well as to make your informatics hypotheses specific.
 Avoid projects where the informatics goals are vague.
-Also remember that many informatics tasks may take more time than you anticipate and your employee may have a better sense of how long something will take. (or vice verse if you are an informatics expert employing lab scientists).
+Also remember that many informatics tasks may take more time than you anticipate and your employee may have a better sense of how long something will take (or vice verse if you are an informatics expert employing lab scientists).
 Be clear with your employee in these discussions that you are unclear about how long tasks will take, if that is indeed the case.
 Continue to have open dialogue about expectations and goals as the work proceeds.

 ### **Advocate authorship and idea generation for all**